Ex-KKK member denounces hate groups one year after Charlottesville

 He rose up, blinking and wiping water from his face, then walked toward a line of fellow congregants waiting for a hug.

-Then this past Monday, Parker took off his shirt at the Laser Skin Solutions tattoo-removal clinic in Jacksonville, revealing a swastika and the Klan symbol.
-On his left leg is a confederate flag with the words “white pride” underneath.
+Then this Monday, Parker took off his shirt at the Laser Skin Solutions tattoo-removal clinic in Jacksonville, revealing a swastika and the Klan symbol.
+On his left leg is a Confederate flag with the words “white pride” underneath.

-“I wanna say I’m sorry.
-I do apologize,” Parker says when asked about all the people he’s hurt along the way.
+“I want to say I’m sorry.
+I do apologize,” Parker says when asked about all the people he has hurt along the way.
 “I know I’ve spread hate and discontent through this city immensely — probably made little kids scared to sleep in their own beds in their own neighborhoods.”

 “You can definitely get out of this movement.
 I mean, I was into that so much — it was my life, for six years.
 I never thought I would get out,” Parker said.
 “Get out.
 You’re throwing your life away.”